Lot Lonoikaua Kamehameha Carey Lane, great grandfather of HRH Prince Darrick

-A Lieutenant in the Royal Guard, Lot was the last insurgent to be captured by the 'self- proclaimed' government forces after the uprising of 1895 in support of the Royal House of Hawai'i.
+A Lieutenant in the Royal Guard, he was the last insurgent to be captured by the 'self proclaimed' government forces after the uprising of 1895 in support of the Royal House of Hawai'i.
 He served with his brothers, John C Lane (later Mayor of Hawai'i and a founding member of the 'Order of Kamehameha') and James Lane.

-Lot’s brother John Carey Lane "was at her (Queen Lili'uokalani) side when they usurped control and dethroned her in 1893, and was among those who took part in the counter revolution in 1895 with the hope of restoring her throne and native Hawaiian rule," wrote Kathleen Dickensen Mellen, (1954 'Honolulu Advertiser').
+Brother John Lane "was at her (Queen Lili'uokalani's) side when they usurped control and dethroned her in 1893, and was among those who took part in the counter revolution in 1895 with the hope of restoring her throne and native Hawaiian rule," wrote Kathleen Dickensen Mellen, (quote from an article in the 1954 'Honolulu Advertiser').

-All three Lane brothers were unwavering supporters of the monarchy, avowed royalists, placing their lives on the line for the Royal House to protect the culture and traditions of the Hawaiian Kingdom.
-A legacy that is honoured by their descendants to this day.
+All three brothers were unwavering supporters of the monarchy, avowed royalists, placing their lives on the line for the Royal House and their heritage.
+Their mother was Chiefess Mary Kukeakalani Kaho'oilimoku, Chiefess of Ko'olau.

 At times they had Robert Wilcox as their Commander.
 He was a Commander of the Royal forces yet he was also one who tried to force King Kalakaua to sign a new constitution and then later, upset at not being included in Queen Lili'uokalani's new cabinet formed a new political party in opposition to the Monarchy.
 He then went on to found a newspaper 'The Liberal' that openly criticized the Royal House.
 Portrayed by a few as a 'hero' of the monarchical cause, his allegiances seem to change on a regular basis to suit his own personal ambitions.
 (Numerous accounts in official Hawaiian records of state and the Kingdom of Hawaii)